 That means that you must have knowledge that the substance is marijuana before you can be convicted.
 Knowledge can be inferred from the facts of your case.
 If marijuana is found in your pocket, a court or jury can infer you knew it was marijuana.
 If marijuana is found in a car, and you are the only one in the car, that alone is not enough to prove your guilt.

 Possession has a special legal definition.
 It can be more than just having something in your hand or pocket.
-If you have dominion or control over something, you can be convicted of possession it.
+If you have dominion or control over something, you can be convicted of possessing it.
 For example, if you have marijuana in your sock drawer and police come to your house when you're not home and find it, you can still be convicted of possession of marijuana.

 As was mentioned above, however, just being in a car where drugs are found is not enough to be in possession of drugs.
 There are many different factors that come into play.
 If many different people use and ride in the car, that can create reasonable doubt about whether you were in knowing possession of the drugs.